 A Solved Game

 For years now, poker players have lamented how “the games keep on getting tougher.”
 Tricks and strategies that used to work “back in the good old days” just don’t cut it anymore in an era where hordes of players are “hitting the lab” and brushing up on their poker math.
-While “practice makes perfect” might be an adage that generally applies in life, in poker practice alone isn’t enough, with players enrolling in an increasing number of poker courses to try and improve every aspect of their game.
+While “practice makes perfect” might be an adage that generally applies in life, in poker practice alone isn’t enough, with players enrolling in an increasing number of poker sites to try and improve every aspect of their game.

 The quest for poker perfection has led to the terms “GTO” and “solvers” becoming part of the standard poker lexicon, even becoming familiar among recreational players.
 The pros, naturally, have taken this quest to a whole new level.
 Throughout the World Series of Poker as I walked around the multiple ballrooms at the Rio, the distinction between play in the High Roller bracelet events versus in the three- and four-figure buy-in events was crystal clear.
 The players might all be using chips and cards, but the high rolling pros are playing an entirely different, superior brand of poker, plain and simple.

 Perhaps it’s no surprise, then, that “the machines” have gotten this good at poker this quickly?
 Just as both recreational and professional poker players have been striving to enhance their skill sets, so too, research scientist Noam Brown quite literally lived “in the lab” developing Pluribus along with his team.
 Poker might take “five minutes to learn and a lifetime to master,” but AI is ever so slowly beginning to erode the validity of that statement.
 A lifetime for a human, perhaps.
 For artificial intelligence though?
 Far less time, it seems.

 There’s just one critical caveat to all of this though…

 Hold’em is Poker, but Poker isn’t just Hold’em